 Universal Transverse Mercator

-Universal Transverse Mercator (UTM) is a coordinate system that maps the Earth's three dimensional "round"
+Universal Transverse Mercator (UTM) is a coordinate system that maps the Earth's round

-surface to a relatively accurate "flat" two dimensional surface.
+surface onto a relatively accurate flat two dimensional surface.

-These squares are 6 degree wide "Zones" of longitude and 8 degrees tall "Bands" of latitude.
-Band 'X' is 12 degrees tall.
+These squares are 6 degree wide "Zones" of longitude and 8 degrees tall "Bands" of latitude except for Band 'X' which is 12 degrees tall.

 Zones are numbered 1 to 60, run left to right, west to east and correspond to the 'X axis' on a cartesian graph.

 Zone 1 starts at 180° West longitude and Zone 60 ends at 180° East longitude.

 Zone widths are uniform over the globe, except on the southwest coast of Norway and the region around Svalbard.

 Bands are labeled C to Z, run bottom to top, south to north and correspond to the 'Y axis' on a cartesian graph.